Characterization of DESI fiber assignment incompleteness effect on 2-point clustering and mitigation methods for DR1 analysis: Estimator-level mitigation techniques

 The selection probability of each object (galaxy or pair) and, most importantly, its inverse $1/p$, can be evaluated by running the targeting algorithm $K$ times and counting how many times, $c$, it gets selected (we follow the \cite{bianchi2020} notation and refer to $c$ as {\it recurrence}).
 For a detailed description of how the procedure is implemented for DESI see \cite{KP3s7-Lasker}.
 There is more than one, formally correct, way of combining recurrence and number of realisations into an inverse-probability estimator, which returns the true value of $1/p$ for $K \rightarrow \infty$.
 Given the limited amount of computational resources available, it is of crucial importance to use an estimator that converges the fastest possible with $K$.
 The issue was studied by \cite{bianchi2020}, who recommended adopting the form

 and named it {\it efficient} estimator\footnote{ In this scenario $K$ represents the number of replicas, the true realisation is not included in the count.}.
-The authors also derived the exact distribution of the recurrence of a pair given the recurrences of the two individual galaxies, $i$ and $j$, when the latter are selected independently, $\mathcal{P}_K(c_{ij}|c_i, c_j)$.
-This allowed them to compute the expectation value, $g_K(c_i,c_j)$, of $w_{ij}^{eff}$, which they then used to obtain an accurate pair-count normalisation, free from unwanted sampling artefacts.
+The authors also derived the exact distribution of the recurrence of a pair given the recurrences of the two individual galaxies, $i$ and $j$, when the latter are selected independently,